venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

 I spent way too much time trying to work around this.
 I tried:

+- Using separate `aws_ebs_volume` and `aws_volume_attachment` resources outside the module
 - Manually importing existing volumes into the Terraform state
-- Using separate `aws_ebs_volume` and `aws_volume_attachment` resources outside the module
 - Looking for different configuration approaches

 None of these felt like clean solutions initially.
-But then I found a workaround that actually worked, shared by a community member on the GitHub issue.
+One of the possible work around shared by a community member on the GitHub issue is as below,

 ## The Possible Workaround Shared by a Community Member

-While searching for solutions, I found a detailed workaround shared by a community member named [HeikoMR](https://github.com/HeikoMR) on the GitHub issue (https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/issues/401#issuecomment-2325773187).
+While searching for solutions, I found a detailed workaround shared by a community member HeikoMR on the GitHub issue (https://github.com/terraform-aws-modules/terraform-aws-ec2-instance/issues/401#issuecomment-2325773187).

 The workaround involved manually manipulating Terraform state - removing instances from state, reimporting them, and creating separate EBS resources outside the module.
 While technically feasible, I quickly realized that manually changing Terraform state files wasn't something I was comfortable recommending for a critical project environment.

 State manipulation can be risky and error-prone, especially in team environments where multiple people work with the same infrastructure.
-I decided this approach felt too fragile for our project requirements and continued exploring for cleaner solutions.
+I decided this approach felt too risky for our project requirements and continued exploring for cleaner solutions.

 That's when the new AWS provider version came to my rescue.